lambdamikel/Busch-2090/README.md

 - ``PGM 9`` : the electronic die, from Microtronic Manual Vol. 1, page 10
 - ``PGM A`` : the three digit counter from Microtronic Manual Vol. 1, page 19
 - ``PGM B`` : moving LED light from Manul Vol. 1, page 48
-- ``PGM C`` : digitial input ``DIN`` test
+- ``PGM C`` : digitial input ``DIN`` test (port input output echo)

 ###Optional Emic 2 TTS Speech Module for Mega Version 3

 If enabled, the Emic 2 speech module will echo back and confirm function and HEX keypad presses.
-In addition, the file browser navigation buttons trigger the following functions:
+In addition, the navigation buttons of the file browser trigger the following functions:

 - Left : describe current system status.
 - Right :  describe content of 7segment display
-- Up : software logo
+- Up : general Microtronic emulator information
-- Down : software version
+- Down : emulator software version
-- Cancel : Magic 8-Ball
+- Cancel : get an answer from the Magic 8-Ball
-- Back: quote from HAL 9000
+- Back: listen to HAL 9000

-Also, activities such as loading a PGM or SDCard program, erasing the program memory, displaying or setting the time, are spoken.
+Also, activities such as loading a PGM or SDCard program, clearing the program memory, displaying or setting the time, are spoken.

-Ocasionally, the Emic 2 crashes and simply stops talking.
-Only a full power-cycle will revive it then.
+Occasionally, the Emic 2 crashes and simply stops talking.
+Then, only a full power-cycle will revive it.

 ###Required Third-Party Libraries